-What happens when a debt collector calls and you don’t respond?
+What happens when a creditor or debt collector calls and you don’t respond?

 - A debt collector will keep trying to contact you as it’s their job to try and recover a creditor’s money.
 This may add to your stress as you never know when they will call next.